BatuCanGD/Sorcerer-Showdown/README.md

     MyCharacter();
     std::unique_ptr<Character> Clone() const override;

-    // override this for custom AI — omit it to use one of the generic brains instead void OnCharacterTurn(Character* target, Battlefield& bf) override;
+    // override this for custom AI or omit it to use one of the generic brains instead void OnCharacterTurn(Character* target, Battlefield& bf) override;
 };
 ```